codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 For details, see [Viewing status for pipeline builds]({{site.baseurl}}/docs/pipelines/monitoring-pipelines/#viewing-status-for-pipeline-builds).

+#### Pipelines: New environment variables

-#### ???
-ABAC for GitOps
+#### GitOps: ABAC for GitOps applications
 In this release, we bring the power of ABAC for access control to GitOps for the first time as a Beta version.
 You can define fine-grained access to GitOps application entities.
-Similar to ABAC for pipelines, access is controlled through the use of rules, defined using teams, actions, and attributes.
+Similar to ABAC for pipelines, access is controlled through the use of rules, created by defining teams, actions, and attributes.

 For details, see ????

+#### GitOps: Application Groups in GitOps Apps dashboard